Theragun mini review: a portable massage gun that's powerful enough to ease up a stiff neck but not help athlete's recovery effectively.

 Theragun mini review: verdict

 Thanks to the three speed settings and the high-amplitude percussions, using the Theragun mini will feel powerful enough for people who are not used to sports- or deep-tissue massage.
-However, for athletes who are, the mini might not be able to effectively relax muscles after rigorous workouts.
-I recommend the Theragun Elite for them.
+However, for athletes, the mini might not be powerful enough to relax muscles after rigorous workouts effectively.
+For them, I recommend the Theragun Elite instead.